 Second, is that the level of violence utilized in the final stages of the Indian Independence Movement far overshadows the specific acts of violence that debates in the liberal-democratic West typically revolve around (hitting cops, breaking windows, etc).
 We do see escalation of violent tactics in places like Greece, but for the most part, “violence” in the West is restricted to property damage–and low-cost property damage at that.

-In other words, there is a rather large gap between the types of “violence” being discussed in the West, and the types of violence utilized in the India of the 1940s.
+There is a rather large gap between the types of “violence” being discussed in the West, and the types of violence utilized in the India of the 1940s.
 On one hand, this could be an argument for why people shouldn’t worry so much about breaking windows or fighting cops or whatever–but on the other hand, it could be an argument that violence is actually ineffective, unless it is as widespread and popular as it was in India, and presents an existential threat to those in power (I, personally, would stress the latter interpretation.
 I really can’t think of any good that comes out of petty vandalism and other types of impotent expression of anger).

 Of course, all this doesn’t lay to rest the debate of violence and non-violence.
 There are still questions of historical contingency, political context, and public opinion.
 Was the situation in India different enough from the situation of the United States today to undermine any argument for violent revolution?
 Does the existence of a democracy–however flawed it may be–de-legitimize the need for violence?
 Does the use of violence alienate the public from participation in radical political projects?